 The project team has undertaken a series of meetings with municipalities representatives including mayors, to introduce the Methodology to inform them on the advantages of using unified and transparent tools for funding CSOs.
-On the other side, Methodology is presented to CSOs during information sessions and Open day events.
-The Action is providing a five modules training on Project cycle management both for representatives of municipalities and CSOs.
-One module is strictly focused on LOD Methodology.
+On the other side, Methodology is presented to CSOs during information sessions and Open day events for the first and second call.
+LOD Methodology was an integrative part of the Project Cycle Management training for both local government staff and civil society organization representatives.
+The focus was on practical implementation of LOD in financing CSOs and special attention was directed to the detailed explanation of the eligibility conditions and evaluation process, evaluation matrix and publication of the results.
 Printed copies of LOD Methodology have been shared with municipalities staff while soft copies have been shared widely with CSOs representatives.

 Activity 2.6 Set a financing mechanism in line with national legislations (i.e. specific municipal budget line(s)) to fund CSO activities within each participating local government

 In case of Albania this is a challenge considering the legislative and financial environment for funding CSOs.
 The main financial mechanism for financing CSOs from public funds is the annual grant distributed by the Agency for support of civil society through an open call, while the donors are the main contributors for funding CSOs.
-Albanian government is working to establish a friendly environment for civil society aiming at improving the legislation and financial mechanisms.
-To this effect, an inter institutional working group has been set up by the Prime Minister and is currently being supported by the EU funded Project “Technical Assistance to promote a more enabling environment for civil society organisations”.
+Albanian government is working to establish a friendly environment for civil society aiming at improving the legislation and financial mechanisms.”.

 Result 3.
 Services delivered by civil society organisations address the needs of local communities within partner local governments across the Western Balkans countries.

 Activity 3.1 Design tailored grant schemes for CSOs in each target local government